gemini3d/gemini3d/docs/Readme_input.md

 There are two subroutines that can be modified by the user to provide boundary conditions to the code; these are described below.
 Note that, if any of these are changed, the code needs to be recompiled.

-`./ionization/boundary_conditions/precipBCs_mod.f90` - the function `precipBCs' specifies the pattern of electron precipitation, including characteristic energy and total energy flux, over top of grid.
+`./ionization/boundary_conditions/precipBCs_mod.f90` - the function "precipBCs" specifies the pattern of electron precipitation, including characteristic energy and total energy flux, over top of grid.
 If the user does not specify an input file for precipitation boundary conditions in `config.nml`, then this subroutine will be called to set the boundary.

 `./numerical/potential/boundary_conditions/potentialBCs_mumps.f90` - boundary conditions for the electric potential or field-aligned current.
 The type of input that is being used is specified by the flags in the `config.nml` file for the simulation.
 This subroutine will only be called if the user has not specified an input file containing boundary conditions.

 By default these subroutines will be used for boundary conditions if file input is not specified in the config.nml input file.
 The base GEMINI sets these to be zero potential (or current) and some negligible amount of precipitation.
 Note that if you write over these subroutines then the code will use whatever you have put into them if file input is not specified.
 This can lead to unintended behavior if ones modifies these and then forgets since the code will continue to use the modifications instead of some baseline.
 Because of this issue, and the fact that GEMINI must be rebuilt every time these subroutines are changed, this method of boundary condition input is going to be removed.

 ### File-based input (*recommended*)